itrnka/ha-framework/docs/app-configuration.md

 **Idea of ha framewrok is: everything, what we need to use, is defined in configuration.**

 ### About configuration files
 Our configuration is stored in config files in folder `{projectRoot}/php/conf`.
 Configuration files are not `*.ini` files, but native `*.php` files.
 Why?
-In php can be defined closure functions, we can use constants as `__DIR__`, etc.
+In php can be defined closure functions, we can use constants as e.g. `__DIR__`, etc.

 Our application can be used in many different cases (the same code can works in many variations and combinations).
 Concrete variation has concrete configuration file.
 What this means?
 In configuration file is defined:
-- which application implementation would be loaded (AppBuilder class name)
+- which application implementation is loaded (AppBuilder class name)
-- which middleware would be loaded (list of configrations for concrete middleware instances)
+- which middleware is loaded (list of configrations for concrete middleware instances)
-- which modules would be loaded (list of configrations for concrete module instances)
+- which modules are loaded (list of configrations for concrete module instances)
 - which folder is used for our project files (project files version)
-- which router implementation would be used for handling requests (only HTTP access; RouterBuilder class name is defined)
+- which router implementation is loaded for handling requests (only HTTP access; RouterBuilder class name is defined)
-- which commands would be available from console (only shell access)
+- which commands are available from console (only shell access)
 - project specific variables (pseudo global variables)
 - etc.

 Concrete configuration file is based on some single environment variable.
 This variable defines concrete environment name.
 This name determines, which configuration file is loaded.
 We can also use custom logic for environment name detection, framework is open for this functionality.
 Environment variable can be defined in `.htaccess` file (or we can also use anything other, e.g. host name).
-This logic is defined in initialization file `{projectRoot}/public/index.php` (this file will handle entire application and other php files in public folder are useless and potentialy unsafe).
+This logic is defined in initialization file `{projectRoot}/public/index.php` (this file will handle entire application and other php files in public folder are useless and potentialy unsafe). `{projectRoot}/public/index.php` is a bootstrap for HTTP access to application.

 App bootstrap detects environment name, then loads configuration file by this name and initializes everything by this configuration.

 ### Configuration file location

-When we have our environment name, configuration file for this environment will be stored in `{projectRoot}/php/conf/{environmentName}.conf.php`.
+When we have our environment name, configuration file path for this environment is `{projectRoot}/php/conf/{environmentName}.conf.php`.

 ### Configuration file structure